-Get acquainted with personalities and places depicted on the Ukrainian banknotes, find out the etymology of the Ukrainian currency name and other interesting facts!
-At the end take a virtual tour of The Museum of Money of the National Bank of Ukraine and take the quiz!
+Get acquainted with personalities and places depicted on Ukrainian banknotes, find out the etymology of Ukrainian currency name and other interesting facts!
+At the end, take a virtual tour of The Museum of Money of the National Bank of Ukraine and take the quiz!

 Fact #1.
 Ukrainian currency is called hryvnia…

 …or гривня in Ukrainian.
 The hryvnia code is UAH.
-It was proclaimed the national currency five years after USSR dissolution in 1996.
+It was proclaimed the national currency five years after dissolution of the USSR in 1996.

 Fact #2.
 The official sign for Ukrainian money is ₴.

-It consists of the cursive Cyrillic letter “г” and double horizontal stroke.
-Letter “г” stands for the first letter in Ukrainian word “гривня” (hryvnia).
-Double horizontal stroke symbolizes stability (the same sign is used in European € and Japanese ¥ currency symbols).
+It consists of the cursive Cyrillic letter “г” and a double horizontal stroke.
+The letter “г” stands for the first letter in the Ukrainian word “гривня” (hryvnia).
+The double horizontal stroke symbolizes stability.
+The same sign is used in the European € and the Japanese ¥ currency symbols.
 In Ukraine, the abbreviation грн is used more often than the hryvnia sign.

 Fact #3.
 The Ukrainian currency got its name in honor of the old currency.